FAQs

 Platforms

-In 2024, we estimate that social media companies collectively redistributed over US$ 20 billion to more than 6 million accounts globally.
+In 2024, we estimated that social media companies redistributed over US$ 20 billion dollars to more than 6 million accounts globally via their respective revenue redistribution programs.

-Individual payouts vary from account to account and can be anywhere from a few dollars a month to hundreds of thousands of dollars.
+Individual payouts vary from account to account and can range from anywhere from a few dollars to hundreds of thousands of dollars a month.

 Who Is Eligible For Monetization?

-In theory, anyone may be considered for monetization programs, so long as :
+In theory, any user may be considered for monetization programs, so long as :

-• They meet the program minimum eligibility requirements.
+• They meet a program’s minimum eligibility requirements.

-• They are - and remain - compliant with platforms’ monetization policies.
+• They are — and remain — compliant with platforms’ monetization terms and policies.

-Platforms typically prompt accounts to monetize as soon as they meet the minimum requirements.
+Platforms typically prompt users to monetize as soon as their account meets their minimum requirements.

-In order to receive a payout, users must:
+In order to monetize and receive payouts, users must:

-1. Sign on to platform monetization terms and policies
+1. Sign on to the platform’s monetization terms and policies

 1. Post eligible content